niravcodes/niravcodes.github.io/_posts/2019-10-31-anticipate-blue-light-filters-when-designing-for-the-web.md

 The default assumption has always been that it's my fault when the website or video doesn't work as intended because of night light.
 But, I think, with more and more people starting to have their blue light filters turned on, I think it's time that web designers start anticipating it and designing around it.

-In [niravko.com](niravko.com "My other website"), I get around the problem by simply italicizing the links.
+In [niravko.com](http://niravko.com "My other website"), I get around the problem by simply italicizing the links.
 It's a very small site, so this works.
 But in a blog such as this, italics in text often has other meanings.
 I wouldn't want a link in my paragraph to convey emphasis or sarcasm to the blue light enabled monitor.
-I will have to find
+I need to work on this problem soon.